-Assessors look "through" the trust to see the true owners when implementing the law regarding change of ownership.
-While a trust may have other tax benefits, property taxes are not typically affected by placing a property in a trust.
-Please consult an attorney and/or an accountant regarding changes to the title and all potential tax consequences of a sale or inheritance.
+Assessors look "through" the trust to see the "present beneficial owners" when implementing the law regarding change of ownership.
+While a trust may have other tax benefits, trusts do not protect you from property tax reassessment.
+Please consult an attorney and/or an accountant regarding all potential tax consequences of a sale, inheritance or any change to the title.